Softsun2/fibBSPViTodo/readme.md

 My todo web app fibBSPViTodo uses binary space partitioning in a fibonacci layout to display tasks, similar to layouts of common unix window managers such as DWM, BSPWM, and I3.
 The user can interact with the todo tasks Via a few basic Vi keymaps/motions.
 I only implemented a few of the basic Vi motions as the string manipulation espicially from html text became rather tedious.

-## Argument!
+## Rationale
-I usually don't do these sorts of things but I spent a lot of time on this project and I figured I'd at least try to make a case for why I shouldn't lose styling points.
 My goal with this was to implement a simple but effective UI inspired by lightweight developer tools.
-There's an entire class of programmers who *choose* development and productivity tools that decrease visual clutter and emphasize usage efficiency.
-The text content is readable and the layout is intuitive.
-Most terminals and ncurses apps are just as barebones in design.
-The styling, or lack thereof, will be familiar to WM/Vi users.
-A point made in lecture was that styling should be boring, familiar, this is the same thing just in a different context.
-Besides the UI not looking "pretty", my implementation of the fibonacci layout with flexbox, in my opinion, is not trivial.
-I understand if I lose points on styling I just figured there's no harm in sharing my thoughts.
+There's a class of programmers who use development and productivity tools that decrease visual clutter and emphasize usage efficiency.
+I wanted to build a web app that would be familiar to this subset of developers.

 ## Usage